 Click anywhere on the map and select “Start Here“.
 The komoot route planner will automatically save it as your starting point.
 Click on another point on the map to mark your destination.

 Search for a place or address to add it as starting or end point.
 If you do so by clicking on the dark green starting/end point field on the left-hand side, your selected location will be automatically saved as such.

 Click anywhere on the map to add another waypoint.
-If you click “Add to Tour”, the komoot route planner will automatically add and sort the new waypoint at the best possible spot on your Tour.
+If you click “Include on Route”, the komoot route planner will automatically add and sort the new waypoint at the best possible spot on your Tour.

 Additionally you can select any point of interest (as displayed by the icon) or Highlight (as displayed by the icon) and add them as waypoints to your Tour.

 When searching for a place or address, your selected point will appear on the map with the option to complete associated actions, such as adding it to your Tour.
-Click “Add to Tour” to automatically add the place or address as a new waypoint.
+Click “Include on Route” to automatically add the place or address as a new waypoint.

 Click on + to add a new waypoint.
 This creates a new waypoint right before the endpoint of your Tour and you can use the input field to enter an address.

 You can drag the Tour line anywhere to adjust your route and to create a new waypoint.

 Move existing waypoints around via drag and drop.
 Their order will not be changed.